 "Let him alone," said Old Man Wolf, "he'll tell after while."

+Now Partridge stood up straight, his eyes wide open, and tried to say knife, but stuttered out something that sounded like spear.
 He had made up his mind to say that he was going to cut his brother's hair.

 "Do you want a spear?" asked Old Wolf.

 "Well, give him a knife," said Old Wolf.

 Partridge took the knife and going back to where Turtle was the two cut up the Elk and carried it, piece by piece, to a hollow tree that Turtle had found.
 Then they camped in the tree.